LyuGGang/openvpn-slack-notifier/README.md

 #### OpenVPN Configuration

-1. Clone or Download `post_auth_slack_notifier.py` file on this repository to your OpenVPN server.
+1. Clone or Download `post_auth_slack_notifier.py` file from this repository to your OpenVPN server.
 2. Open the `post_auth_slack_notifier.py` with editor and amend `WEBHOOK_URL` variable with value which you copied already like below.
    ```python
    # MODIFY THIS!!!!!!!!!!!